bmin7/OnDemand-Workshop/README.md

 ```
 </details>

-**Recap Detection-as-Code**
-1. Detections written with Python to allow for easy tuning and change
-2.

 **Part 3 - Tune Detection with Severity Function**
 1. Capture all guardduty detections as alerts in Panther, but tune out the lower end ones.
 2. Modify the rule function to alert on events from severity 1 to 10
 3. To reduce noise of this detection, use the severity function to create dynamic categorization of alerts
 4. Use an IF statement to send severity 5 and below alerts to "INFO" level and 8 and above to "HIGH".
 For any other severity, return "MEDIUM"

+**Recap Detection-as-Code**
+1. Detections written with Python to allow for easy tuning and change
+2. Version Control to reiterate back to the original detection if necessary.

 ## Lesson 3 - Using Local Developer Tools to Write, Test, and Deploy Detection
 Use the Panther Analysis Tool (PAT) with local developer tools to write and test new detections.